 All applicants, whether for paid or voluntary, full-time or part-time, should complete an application form.
-A minimum of two written references should be taken up and at least one should be associated with former work with children and young people and adults at risk.
+A minimum of two written references should be taken up and at least one should be associated with former work with children and young people.
 If an applicant has no experience of working with children, initial training is strongly recommended.
 Written references should always be followed up and confirmed by telephone.